-Step One: How to buy an RV, that is the question.
+Step One: Where do you start, once you've decided to buy an rv?
 First, decide what kind of RVer you are.
 How are you going to use the RV?
 The answer to this question will help you determine the type of RV that will suit you best.

 For an in-depth description of each type of RVer, check out RV Lifestyles.Step Two: